What should I write?

 What works best

-Heartfelt personal messages are best.
+Heartfelt personal messages are best, and messages should always be respectful, friendly, and nonpartisan.
 Some people talk about voting as a way to express themselves, and how important it is to be heard.
 Others focus on welcoming their letter recipient into a community of voters.
 You could also describe memories from childhood of going to the polls with your parents, or doing the same with your kids.
+For help crafting an impactful personal story message, please see our training exercise.

-Following research-proven GOTV best practices, the best messages:
+Following research-proven "Get Out The Vote" (GOTV) best practices, the best messages:

 - Create a sense of urgency and excitement about voting